High velocity vent in a patented non-oscillating version to ISO 15364:2007 / MSC Circ. 677 and ISO 16852

 volume released will of course equal the leakage rate, but that’s

-VOC loss.
+VOC loss in question.
 Industry studies headed by Intertanko suggest a

 total VOC loss rate during voyage of 0.25% of the cargo.
 This is